-There are several ways that you may be able to gain experience outside of the University which may help your careers prospects or allow you to earn money while studying.
+As well as ensuring you graduate with excellent career prospects, there are several ways that you may be able to gain experience outside of the University while you study, some of which may allow you to earn money.
 The type of Visa you hold may affect your ability to take paid or voluntary work while in the UK.

 Volunteering/ Paid work